Langston University

-Langston University (LU) is a public land-grant historically black university in Langston, Oklahoma.
+Langston University (LU) is a public, land-grant, historically black university (HBCU) in Langston, Oklahoma.
 It is the only historically black college in the state and the westernmost four-year public HBCU in the United States.
 The main campus in Langston is a rural setting 10 mi east of Guthrie.
 The university also serves an urban mission with centers in Tulsa (at the same campus as the OSU-Tulsa facility) and Oklahoma City.
-The university is a member-school of the Thurgood Marshall College Fund.
+The university is a member school of the Thurgood Marshall College Fund.
 In March 2025, Langston University was named a Carnegie Research College and University.